brunotoshio/monogatari/docs/usage.rst

 	counter.top_normalized(100)  # List top N categories, ordered by number of words normalized by the total number of words

-In this example, we will use J-MFD dictionary (https://github.com/soramame0518/j-mfd/blob/master/J-MFD_2018.dic) as the base for word counting.
+In this example, we are using J-MFD dictionary (https://github.com/soramame0518/j-mfd) as the base for word counting.
 However, we can load a custom dictionary using the class ```DictCounter```.

 	from monogatari import DictCounter